 - Heat up a cast-iron skillet with oil over medium-high heat

-- Place the pluma into the skillet carefully
+- Carefully place the Pluma into the skillet.

-- After an initial flip, cook for an additional 1-2 minutes, or until you reach the desired doneness level - medium rare should have an internal temperature of 135F
+- After an initial flip, cook for an additional 1-2 minutes, or until you reach the desired doneness level - medium rare should have an internal temperature of 135ºF.

-Iberico pluma is an incredibly special and succulent cut of pork.
-It’s not hard to see why it’s so popular and beloved the world over - from the tender and juicy soft texture, to the incredible marbling of fat throughout the muscle, which adds to that unbeatable flavor, this cut is just simply magnificent.
+Ibérico Pluma is an incredibly special and succulent cut of pork.
+It’s not hard to see why it’s so popular and beloved all over the world- from the tender and juicy soft texture, to the incredible marbling of fat throughout the muscle, which adds to that unbeatable flavor, this cut is simply magnificent.